michal-stasiak11/Bank-App/README.md

 - transfering money to another account
 - account deletion

+Every action done concerning an account is registred in a .log files with a date of action.

 Additionally, the Tools.cpp file contains functions and macros essential for the clearance of code.